Helping you Prepare

 |Students must take 3 additional hours and may choose from the following:|

 |FIN||333||Advanced Topics in Personal Financial Planning|

 |FIN||435||Commercial Bank Management|

 |ACCT||300||Intermediate Financial Accounting I|

 |ACCT||440||Business Law for the Accounting Professional|

 In addition, students must take 6 hours of upper level finance electives as well as an additional 3 hours of business electives.
-Finance electives may be choosen from 300 and 400 level finance courses not already required for the major.
+Finance electives may be chosen from 300 and 400 level finance courses not already required for the major.
 The business elective may be chosen from any 300 or 400 level course in Finance, Accounting, Economics, Computer Information Systems, MKT 323 or MKT 325.

 For additional information, contact Dr. Chhachhi, Chair of the Finance Department.